List of Batman family enemies: The League of Assassins

 First appearing in Strange Adventures #215, the League of Assassins is a team of highly trained killers that was founded by Ra's al Ghul and has often swayed from working under his organization to working independently of it.
-The group has been led at times by Dr. Ebeneezer Darrk, the Sensei, Lady Shiva, and Cassandra Cain.
+The group has been led at times by Dr. Ebenezer Darrk, the Sensei, Lady Shiva, and Cassandra Cain.
 (Note: Cassandra Cain is traditionally an ally to Batman rather than an adversary, hence why the character does not appear on this list.)
 (Note: Cassandra Cain was under the influence of Deathstroke during her leadership of the League of Assassins.)